Opening Conference of the BalticBiomass4Value project held during the Baltic Bioeconomy Days in Rostock on 11-12 March 2020

 - How to achieve the goals of the Paris Agreement?

 - What influence does the “Green Deal” have on the BSR?

 - How can a higher added value in the biomass supply chain be achieved?

-In the afternoon on 11 March, a national workshop was held with the aim to describe the current bioenergy status in Germany.
-The projects Grüne Kaskade and PalidiPRIMA, presented new potential solutions to be implemented within the biomass value chain.
-The second part of the workshop began with presentations from the projects RUBIZMO & GO-GRASS.
+In the afternoon on 11 March 2020, a national workshop was held with the aim to describe the current bioenergy status in Germany.
+The projects, Grüne Kaskade and PalidiPRIMA, presented new potential solutions to be implemented within the biomass value chain.
+The second part of the workshop began with presentations from the projects RUBIZMO and GO-GRASS.
 The projects provide positive examples and success stories currently emerging in bio-based businesses.
 Finally, the first results of the BalticBiomass4Value business tool were presented in a dedicated poster session.

 The third session of the project’s opening conference covered topics such as the biomass added value from algae production, the biomass supply chain in the Danube region, new technologic developments regarding alternative residue carbonisation, as well as synergies with the next generation of biomass disintegration using plasma.

 The fourth session started with the MAGIC project, which focusses on biomass production on marginal lands, as well as renewable energy technologies for sustainable development of rural areas and low-carbon agriculture.
 Finally, Mr. Aldag as representative of the Hanseatische Umwelt CAM GmbH, introduced the project CONTRA, which demonstrates the ability to collect and recycle beach wrack for compost and soil products.